A white Golden Retriever is simply a regular Golden Retriever with a very pale coat.

 This breed – regardless of specific coat color – is a top pick for service dog and therapy dog work and is one of the most popular family dogs in existence.

-White Golden Retriever Training & Socialization
+White Golden Retriever Training and Socialization

-Golden retrievers in general rarely meet a stranger, whether canine or human.
+Golden Retrievers in general rarely meet a stranger, whether canine or human.

 But because Golden Retrievers are fairly sizable and quite powerful, they do need plenty of socialization and training beginning in puppyhood to help them adjust to family and community life.